SYMPTOMS AND DISEASE

 Oxygen therapy may be required in moderate-severe cases which can be given at home, or in health-care centers/hospitals.
 Serious cases may require ICU care with ventilator and life support.

-Remdesivir (originally developed for Ebola virus) and Favipiravir (an anti Flu drug) have shown some effectiveness in reducing the recovery time of COVID patients.
-Remdesivir given by intravenous injection has now been approved for treating moderate to severe hospitalized COVID patients.
+Remdesivir (originally developed for the Ebola virus) and Favipiravir (an anti Flu drug) have shown effectiveness in reducing the recovery time and duration of illness in COVID patients.
+Remdesivir given by intravenous injection has been approved for treating all hospitalized COVID patients.
+The recent SOLIDARITY trial by WHO showed no significant effect of Remdesivir on reducing overall mortality, initiation of ventilation, and duration of stay in hospitalized patients.
+However, the ACTT1 trial (based on which USFDA approval was given) has shown an overall reduction in recovery time, and a mortality reduction in the subgroup of patients on oxygen therapy.
 Favipiravir is given orally and has been approved for mild-moderate COVID cases.

-In some countries where these drugs are not yet available, anti-HIV drugs like Lopinavir-Ritonavir have been tried with some success, especially when lymphocyte count is extremely low.
+In some countries where the above drugs are not yet available, anti-HIV drugs like Lopinavir-Ritonavir have been tried with some success, especially when lymphocyte count is extremely low.
+However, this combination has not shown benefit in hospitalized COVID patients according to the WHO SOLIDARITY drug trial.
 Recently some early evidence has been seen with the anti-HIV drug Zidovudine but further studies are awaited.

 Anti-parasitic and Antibiotic medicines

 Hydroxychloroquine, an oral anti-Malaria, and anti-Rheumatoid Arthritis (RA) drug, is being used in many countries, usually with Azithromycin (antibiotic).
-Results have been encouraging in recent clinical studies with a reduction in viral shedding, hospitalization, ICU admission, and mortality when given early in the course of mild-moderate COVID patients.
+Results have been encouraging in recent clinical studies with a reduction in viral shedding, hospitalization, ICU admission, and mortality when given early in the course of mild-moderate COVID patients, where it is recommended in some countries.
+Hydroxychloroquine has not shown benefit in hospitalized patients according to the WHO SOLIDARITY trial.
 Caution and monitoring with ECG (for QT interval prolongation or heart rhythm abnormalities) is advised, especially in elderly COVID patients with other co-morbid health conditions.
-Hydroxychloroquine has also been approved in some countries like India to prevent symptomatic or severe COVID in exposed or infected health care workers and close/household contacts.
+Hydroxychloroquine has also been approved in a few countries to prevent symptomatic or severe COVID in exposed or infected health care workers and close/household contacts.

-Ivermectin and Nitazoxanide (also anti-parasitic drugs) are also being given in certain centers (usually with Doxycycline), in some COVID cases.
-Data from large clinical studies are yet to confirm the definite place of these medicines in managing COVID.
+Ivermectin and Nitazoxanide (also anti-parasitic drugs) are also being given in certain centers (sometimes with Doxycycline), in some COVID cases.
+Data from large clinical studies are yet to confirm the definite place of these medicines in managing COVID, and these drugs are currently not part of standard treatment protocols.

 Convalescent Plasma is the non-cellular component of the blood from recovered patients which contains antibodies to the COVID virus.
 It is being used to treat certain severe and non-responsive cases and has helped in the recovery of some patients.
-More confirmed data on its benefit is needed from ongoing clinical trials, while its large scale feasibility and effectiveness are still being ascertained.
+However, clinical studies currently have not been able to confirm its efficacy or benefits, and more research is needed, while its large scale feasibility and effectiveness are still being ascertained.
 Preformed concentrated COVID antibodies (Hyper-Immune Globulin) have also been developed for treatment and short term prophylaxis.

 Research labs and companies in some countries have genetically studied and sequenced the COVID virus and are engaged in fast-tracking a potential vaccine, for which clinical trials have already begun and are in various phases.
 The vaccine types under clinical trials include Inactivated (killed) virus, Vector (adenoviral-CoV spike protein), and Genetic (mRNA) vaccines from various companies around the world.
-Preliminary results have shown the production of protective antibodies when injected into humans.
-More confirmatory and large scale data is awaited, following which commercialization and mass use of vaccines can be expected.
+Preliminary phase 3 results have shown the production of protective antibodies in humans with the Pfizer-BioNtech nRNA vaccine and the Oxford University AstraZeneca adenoviral vector vaccine, both given as 2 doses 21 days apart.
+More confirmatory data is awaited soon, following which commercialization and mass use of vaccines can be expected by early 2021.

 LEVELS OF CARE